MicroTau is flying high with shark-skin inspired technology

 Aviation and shipping have a burning fuel problem that’s only getting worse.
 Over millions of years nature has developed solutions to improve efficiency, and now – with the backing of the CEFC – MicroTau will put shark skin inspired film on planes to help fight climate change.Henry BilinskyMicroTau CEO and founder

-The film, which can be applied during scheduled aircraft maintenance, has the potential to save commercial aviation and shipping more than US$34 billion in fuel costs, delivering as much as 225 million tonnes in CO2 abatement annually.
+MicroTau estimates its technology has the potential to save commercial aviation and shipping more than US$34 billion in fuel costs, delivering as much as 225 million tCO2-e in abatement annually.

 With limited immediate options for converting existing aero fleets to zero carbon fuels, MicroTau initially focused on the aviation industry to minimise fuel costs and emissions.
 The technology also has scope to be applied across a range of industries spanning aviation, shipping and wind turbines.

 Beyond drag reduction, MicroTau works with companies and research institutions globally to develop further biomimetic surfaces for self-cleaning, anti-fouling, optical and anti-bacterial properties to industries including manufacturing, health care and renewable energy.